alchemy-fullstack-js-summer-2018/classwork/week07_back-to-the-front-end/class23_components-props-forms/README.md

 Frontend 02: Tooling (Webpack) and React
 ===

-## Learning Objectives

 ## Agenda

-* Modern Frontend Development
+* Passing Props
-* Build System with Webpack
+* Validating Props with PropTypes
-* Intro to React
+* Testing Components
+* Integrating API service

 ## Instantiate a React Component (Birds and the Bees of Parent/Child Components)